 Dr. Lee Berk Associate Dean, Research, School of Allied Health Professions has spent nearly three decades studying the health benefits of laughter.
 He says:

-So, please take out some time to have a good belly laugh.
+Just take out some time regularly to have a good belly laugh.
+Laugh loud, laugh long and laugh often.
 It’s good for your health and guaranteed to make you feel good.